jwargodeloitte/intensive-final-project/README.md

 As a data-driven team, we take decisions based on facts and we want to share this philosophy with CV.

 ## Data Understanding Analysis
+The source of the data has come from many different areas.
+These different datasets include:
+	• Box Office Moji
+	• IMDB
+	• Rotten Tomatoes
+	• The Movie DB
+	• The Numbers

+The data from the sources is very succinct and valuable.
+There are many possibilities and comparisons that can be done.
+Just a few categories include directors, producers, reviews, genres,  ratings, studios, theatre date, revenue, etc.

+When one thinks of a movie the first thoughts that populate are who is being cast, who is putting it together, and what is the overarching theme?
+To find the answer to these questions we will explore the data.

+### Who should be cast?
+To understand who should be put in front of the camera it is important to look at popularity.
+To get a predictor of popularity our data scientists will analyze which actors have the most reviews.
+Out of the actors and actresses with the greatest number of reviews, we will order them to depict our top to least favorites.

+### Who should put it together?
+To get an idea of who should be directing this movie

 ## Statistical Communication
 ## Conclusions